caseycas/CacheModelPackage/README.md

 2 is the number of new tokens to generate after the base, and java is the language (used for lexing the string).

 Note: The Generation Mode currently just uses the raw ngram language model and does not make use of the cache.

+# Find a Bug?

+If you find any bugs or run into problems while running this package, please open an issue and let me know.